mmfrenkel/pinnochios-pizza/README.md

 A customer may then add a customized item to their cart by clicking on the `Add to Cart` button, at which point the black cart icon at the top of the screen will show `(1)`.
-As a customer adds other items to their cart, the cart icon will increment until they place their order.
+As a customer adds other items to their cart, the cart icon will increment until an order is placed.
 Customers may also view the contents on their cart by clicking on this cart icon.

 <p align="center">